detec/SF5JSF/README.md

 ## User authentication ##

 This implementation of Openbox SF-5 settings editor provides simplified (without password) SQL-based user authentication and registration, so that it can be run in a cloud.
-Authentication has been implemented with custom developed servlet filter, which filters all *.xhtml requests, except /jaxrs/* endpoints.
+Authentication has been implemented with custom developed servlet filter, which filters all xhtml requests, except /jaxrs/ endpoints.
 Each user can register and access his/her SF-5 settings.
 Additionally users have a right to update common catalogue with transponder data, without the need for the administrator to do this routine job.
 The rights system is peer in this application.

 ## REST service ##